tmtsoftware/csw/docs/src/main/apps/cswlocationserver.md

     csw-location-server --clusterPort=3552 --outsideNetwork
     ``` `

-3. Once the Akka cluster formation is done, start @ref:[AAS](../services/aas.md)
+3. Once the Pekko cluster formation is done, start @ref:[AAS](../services/aas.md)
 on one of the node where Location Server is running in `local-only` mode, so that it can register itself to this
 Location Server without the need of authentication and authorization.

 4. Other Location Server instances including public mode instances will get location of AAS automatically using
- location server akka cluster.
+ location server pekko cluster.

 5. Now if application in @ref:[public network](../deployment/network-topology.md) wants to access protected resources
 of Location Server, it can connect to any `public mode` Location Server, pass a valid token and access it.